-To make it easier to find what you are looking for, we have separated the items into sub-genres.
+To make it easier, we have separated the items into sub-genres.

 PAPIR IS NOT JUST PAPER!

 Production of Paper & What do they mean with acid or acid-free?

 Paper in our time is either made from wood-based pulp or cotton.
 Acid-free generally means paper that if infused in water yields a neutral or basic pH (7 or slightly greater).
 It can be made from any cellulose fiber as long as the active acid pulp is eliminated during processing.
 It is also lignin- and sulfur-free.
 Cotton is acid-free and it's paper products are the best to use when it comes to most artistic projects, as well as framing and restoration.

 Regular paper that has not had its lignin removed turns yellow, becomes brittle, and deteriorates over time.
 When exposed to light and/or heat, the molecules in the acidic paper will break down even faster as it oxidizes the paper.
 Acidic wood-pulp paper became commonplace in the late 19th century, and in the 1930's William Barrow (a chemist and librarian) published a report about the deterioration of acidic paper in the libraries.
 For fear of the gradual disintegration of written materials, measures have since been taken to improve the quality of paper.